The Future of Hybrid Working - Strategies & Solutions | Gamma

 Facilitating communication, engagement, and resource sharing with a user-friendly collaboration tool can make the difference between success and failure in the new normal.

-Fostering a culture that promotes effective collaboration and connectivity is vital to ensure the following months and years are successful.
+Fostering a company culture that promotes effective collaboration and connectivity is vital to ensure the following months and years are successful.
 This shift will need to be embedded into a company’s processes, policies, and long-term business strategy.

 Hybrid and the proximity bias